Sony 90mm Macro Lens Underwater Review

 Built In Optical Image Stabilization Performance

 Overall, the Sony 90mm macro's built in OSS stabilization is useful for photographing subjects in environments with a lot of motion.
 If you're diving with surge or current, you'll be thankful to have the feature.
 It's also great for shooting super macro photography as any movement will be amplified at those magnifictions.
-That being said, I find that Nikon's VR system and Canon's stabilization system are a little more affective at reducing motion blur in images.
+That being said, I find that Nikon's VR system and Canon's stabilization system are a little more effective at reducing motion blur in images.

 Bokeh, Sharpness, and Diffraction